twilio/video-quickstart-ios/README.md

 # Twilio Video Quickstart for iOS

 > NOTE: These sample applications use the Twilio Video 1.x APIs.
-For examples using our 2.x APIs, please see the [master](https://github.com/twilio/video-quickstart-ios/tree/master) branch.
+For examples using our 3.x APIs, please see the [master](https://github.com/twilio/video-quickstart-ios/tree/master) branch.
+For examples using our 2.x APIs, please see the [2.x](https://github.com/twilio/video-quickstart-ios/tree/2.x) branch.
 >
 > **Deprecation Notice - Versions 1.0.0-beta9 and earlier**
 >